ukidiscs2026/discs2026/_pages/info.md

 _Bookstores:_

-The two big book stores are:
+The two big bookstores are:
 - Waterstones
 - Heffers Bookshop

-A particularly charming antique book store near the center is:
+A particularly charming antique bookstore near the center is:
 - G. David Bookseller

 There are several other smaller bookstores (mostly selling antique books) nestled in the various nooks and crannies of the city center.